tml21/libtml-java/doc/tml_bin_install.md

 <a name="javaLink"></a>
 ## JNI ##
-To use the libTML-java library in a project, the project needs to include two components.
-After the binary package installation you have the first one, the native libraries.
-The second component contains the JNI(Java Native Interface) functions calling particular native functions.
-To include the native libraries, they are set in the java library path during the call for execution.
-The JNI functions are included as an archive during both the compilation and the execution.
+The Java Native Interface consists of a `"Java part"` and a `"C part"`.

+- `"java Part"`  - is a Java class with native methods calling a C library
+- `"C part"` - is a library written in C that implements the native methods calling "other C library" API's.
+In our case the "other C libraries" are the content of the libTML-c binary package.

+The libTML-java binary package installs the `"C part"` of the JNI.

+- jniSidex11 library
+- jniTml11 library

+The `"java Part"` of the JNI has to be build explicitly out of our JNI Java source files using the *Java Development Kit* (JDK).

 ### The JNI source files ###

- In case of a Windows binary package installation, you have already the JNI sources in the destination subfolder `"/java"`.
+- **Windows:** In case of a Windows binary package installation, you find the JNI Java sources in the destination subfolder `"/java"`

- In case of an OS-X binary package installation, you have already the JNI sources in the mounted disk image subfolder `"/java"`.
+- **OS-X:** In case of an OS-X binary package installation, you find the JNI Java sources in the mounted disk image subfolder `"/java"`.
 Copy it onto your target system.

- In case of debian or freeBSD you can  [download the JNI sources from GitHub](https://github.com/tml21/libtml-java).
-Download the ZIP archive and extract the subfolder `"/java"` on your target system.
+- **Debian or freeBSD:** In case of Debian or freeBSD you can  [download the JNI Java sources from GitHub](https://github.com/tml21/libtml-java).
+Download the ZIP archive and extract the subfolder `"/java"` onto your target system.

 ### creating a JAR ###
- If you don't already have a *Java Development Kit*, [download and install](http://www.oracle.com/technetwork/java/javase/downloads/index.html) it appropriately.
+Running a Java program using package of Java classes it is usual to bind them into a Java archive (JAR).
+If you don't already have a *JDK*, [download and install](http://www.oracle.com/technetwork/java/javase/downloads/index.html) it appropriately.
 Keep your platform (x86 or x64) in mind.

-The following description is one way on how to build a JAR.
+The following description is a way on how to build a Java Archive (JAR) out of our JNI Java sources.

- First change into the directory /java/com/tmlsidex/ and create a new folder, for example named 'class'.
-Then generate a txt-file with the pathnames of all java-files that exist in the subfolders in your present directory.
-Afterwards compile all java-files with the help of the txt-file, writing the output into the recently created 'class'-folder.
-Eventually change into the 'class'-folder and create the JAR file. <br/>
+- Change into the directory `/java/com/tmlsidex/` and create a new folder, for example  'class'.
+- Generate a text file with the pathnames of all java files that exist in the subfolders of the present directory.
+- Compile all java files using that text file writing the output into the recently created 'class' folder.
+- Create the JAR file named tmlSidex.jar.

-*For example on linux and OS-X platforms*:
+*Example on linux and OS-X platforms*:

 	mkdir class
 	find . -name "*.java" > targetList.txt